rajin572/problem-sloving-for-STN/Readme.md

    cd .\problem-sloving-for-STN\
 ```

-- After reaching on the directory. run node index.js to start the server.
+- After reaching on the directory. run node index.js on your terminal to start the server.
 Make sure you have already install node on your PC

 ```npm
 node index.js